microsoft/AzUrlShortener/src/adminTools/postman/README.md

 ## How to use it

+With Postman, you will need to create a request for each functions.
+Here some requirements:

+- Set the request to POST.
+- Add a header: Content-Type = application/json
+- Use the URL **WITH** the security `Code` if the function as one. ([Read here](https://github.com/FBoucher/AzUrlShortener/blob/feature/docs/post-deployment-configuration.md#how-to-get-the-azure-function-urls) to learn how to get the URLs )

-### Create a short Url
+### 1- Create a short Url

 In Postman, use the URL from the **UrlShortener** Azure Function.
-Set the request to POST.
 In the body of the request, add a JSON document containing two properties.

 See the examples bellow to create short generic URL.